jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 !!! success
     So now that the database and models are setup, we are able to get to coding the API.

+We will look at setting up the api controllers in the [next section](/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/02-create-api)